 - the transition from the ADF to civilian life

 - skills for staying motivated and adaptable

 The transition never really stops.
 Whether it’s three months, one year or five years after leaving the forces, we can help.

 To learn more about managing the transition to civilian life, including information about the Stepping Out workshop, call 1800 011 046.

 New opportunities and unique challenges will present themselves.
-Whether it's three months or three years since you left the ADF, it pays to know what help is available
+Whether it's a month or a year since you left the ADF, it pays to know what help is available

 A range of services are available to the serving and ex-serving communities, and their families to stay healthy.